 What do Crime Scene Investigators do daily?

 Digital Forensics is an interesting career that could be pursued by anyone who enjoys drilling down into problems and solving them using advanced computing skills.
-A Forensics investigator’s daily role includes the investigation of the following:
+A forensics investigator’s daily role includes the investigation of the following:

 How to Become a Forensics Investigator

 This allows you to become an established forensics investigator with the above certifications.
-A computer forensics training will fortify the application knowledge of law enforcement personnel, system administrators, security officers, defense and military personnel, legal professionals, bankers, security professionals, and anyone who is concerned about the integrity of the network infrastructure.
+Computer forensics training will fortify the application knowledge of law enforcement personnel, system administrators, security officers, defense and military personnel, legal professionals, bankers, security professionals, and anyone who is concerned about the integrity of the network infrastructure.